wales-coop/wales-coop/README.md

 ### Technologies

- - ES6 transpiled by Webpack
+ - ES6 transpiled by Babel and bundled by Webpack.
  - Hapi and PostgreSQL for backend
  - D3 for data visualisation
  - Handlebars for templating